Image of model’s portrayal of patient

 The most common side effects for patients receiving HERZUMA for breast cancer include: headache, diarrhea, feeling sick to your stomach (nausea), chills, fever, infection, weakened heart muscle, unable to sleep, cough, and rash.

 These are not all of the possible side effects with HERZUMA.
-Talk to your doctor about any side effects you may experience.

-You may report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.
+You may report side effects to Teva at 1-888-483-8279.
+You may also report side effects to the FDA at (800) FDA-1088 or www.fda.gov/medwatch.

 You are about to leave HERZUMA and enter a website operated by a third party.